Blonde Overcomes Adversity to Win at Hartford

 Blonde was joined by Dustin Shriver on the front row with Chad Blonde opening a sizeable advantage over Brett Mann, who surged fourth to second position on the opening lap.
 Just as Chad Blonde started overtaking slower cars with seven laps complete the first caution period of the feature took place when Zane Devault slowed with a flat left front tire.
 Devault’s crew made repairs to rejoin the field for the restart.

 While Chad Blonde pulled away during the restart both Quentin Blonde and Ryan Ruhl were able to move up multiple positions into third and fourth respectively.
 After a caution for Jay Steinebach and Michael Schumacher stopped in turn three Quentin Blonde drove by Brett Mann for second and set out after Chad Blonde for the lead.
-Quentin’s surge was short lives as he brought out the caution flag on 14 with a flat right rear tire.
+Quentin’s surge was short lived as he brought out the caution flag on 14 with a flat right rear tire.

 With 10 laps to go Ryan Ruhl moved into the second position and began to challenge Chad Blonde for the lead.
 After running three laps side by side for position the caution appeared Shriver spinning between turns three and four.
 During the restart Blonde was able to drive away from Ruhl to a sizeable advantage.